ServiceStackApps/ReactChat/README.md

 ```

 By maintaining non-UI side-effects that indirectly trigger state changes in middleware similar to how we're
-maintaining Reducers, we're in essence just leveraging the pub/sub and automatic state synchronization
+maintaining Reducers, we're leveraging the pub/sub and automatic state synchronization features in Redux in
-feature in Redux.
-Among other benefits this now lets any component trigger any effect with a normal message
+order to communicate between components.
+Among other benefits this now lets any component trigger any
-dispatch:
+action with a normal message dispatch:

 ```typescript
 store.dispatch({ type: 'USERS_REFRESH' });